-Bust Those Winter Blues
+How to Bust Those Winter Blues

-“I recommend walking because pretty much everyone can tolerate a walking program,” says Dr. Levinson.
+I recommend walking because pretty much everyone can tolerate a walking program.

 Ultimately, the best exercise is the one that you’d do consistently.
 Adults should exercise about 30 minutes day, 5 days a week and engage in moderate or high-intensity muscle-strengthening activities 2 or more days a week.

-“Consistency is key,” says Dr. Levinson.
-The mood-boosting endorphins effect can last for several hours, but for sustained benefits you have to exercise consistently each week for a few weeks a month, she says.
+Consistency is key.
+The mood-boosting effect from endorphins can last for several hours but, for sustained benefits, you have to exercise consistently a few times a week and make it a lifetime habit.

 *Please consult your physician before starting an exercise program.

 3 Ways to Stick to an Exercise Plan